 Fentanyl Withdrawal Symptoms

 The severity and length of the withdrawal syndrome or acute abstinence syndrome will depend on the degree of physical dependence.
 When someone uses any opioid drug, a considerable chemical change occurs.
 The central nervous system is also compromised and so is the neurotransmitters’ function.
-If the drug is suddenly removed a withdrawal syndrome begins.
-The brain starts struggling to restore balance.
+Withdrawal syndrome begins when the person discontinues the drug use.
+Then, the brain starts struggling to restore balance.
 Physical symptoms may be flu-like but often very intense.
-Some of these symptoms are:
+For example, some of these symptoms are:

 - Nausea and/or vomiting